-Jaggery/Sugar- I used jaggery because it gives a beautiful rich color and taste.
+Jaggery/Sugar- I used jaggery because it gives a beautiful rich colour and taste.
 If you don't have jaggery you can use sugar.

 Bay Leaf, Dry Red Chilli, Ground Ginger, Salt, Vinegar, Ghee/Butter/Oil and Indian five Spice Mix

 Fennel Seeds, Fenugreek Seeds, Nigella Seeds, Mustard Seeds and Cumin Seeds.
-Mix equal quantities of these and keep it in a air tight container.
+Mix equal quantities of these and keep them in an airtight container.
 You can use this spice mix in many Indian dishes.

 Can We store Tomato Chutney?

 Absolutely.
-You can store in an air tight container for two weeks .I would keep it in a fridge not a freezer and heat it for 1 minute if spreading seems difficult upon reuse.
+You can store it in an airtight container for two weeks.I would keep it in a fridge not a freezer and heat it for 1 minute if spreading seems difficult upon reuse.

 What can we serve with Tomato Chutney?